LeeAnnEditor/o365hq/blog/PowerApps Solutions for Sales Professionals.md

 and send it to the customer.

-The automatically generated email message includes all the product details seen within the app, and includes a generated signature, so the customer knows who they are working with.
+The automatically generated email message includes all the product details seen within the app, and includes a generated signature so the customer knows who they are working with.

 The Sales Buddy app has proven to be the best way to manage your product